tonethar/IGME-330-Master/notes/demo-php-web-service.md

 - B. CORS stands for "Cross-Origin Resourse Sharing"

-- "Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell a browser to let a web application running at one origin (domain) have permission to access selected resources from a server at a different origin. - "https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS
+- "Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell a browser to let a web application running at one origin (domain) have permission to access selected resources from a server at a different origin." - https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS

 - C. In this case, we can enable CORS for this web service because we are the ones that wrote it.
 Add this header to your PHP script (*before* the `echo()` statement):